Ashutoshmishraa/Audio-To-Text-Converter./README.md

-# Audio-To-Text-Converter.
+# Audio-To-Text-Converter
-Audio To Text Convert the .wav Extension audio file to Text.
+In This Project i'm using Python Flask web Framework. and in this It will convert .wav extension Audio file to Text File.